• Skip to main content

 • Heavy cream.
 I do not recommend substituting this ingredient if you would like thick and creamy pumpkin spice hot chocolate.
 For a thinner consistency, you may substitute half and half or whole milk.

 • Pumpkin.
 You will need canned pumpkin puree for this hot chocolate recipe.
 Be sure not to use pumpkin pie filling!
-Libby's 100% Pure Pumpkin is my favorite.
+Don't miss our brown butter pumpkin chocolate chip cookies!

 Someone holding a cup of pumpkin spice hot chocolate.